icescrum/iceScrum-docker/icescrum/README.md

 ### HTTPS through reverse proxy

-Starting from iceScrum 7.15, you can configure secured connections to an iceScrum Docker container through a reverse proxy such as Apache or Nginx.
-In such case, you need to inform iceScrum that it will be used externally through HTTPS.
+To set an environment variable when starting a Docker container: add `-e VARIABLE=value` to the `docker run` command.

-The environment variable to do so is ICESCRUM_HTTPS_PROXY:
+You need to inform iceScrum that it will be used externally through HTTPS thanks to the ICESCRUM_HTTPS_PROXY environment variable:
 `-e ICESCRUM_HTTPS_PROXY=true`

 That is the only thing you have to do on the iceScrum side.
-However, you need to configure the reverse proxy properly so it works with iceScrum, as explained in the documentation provided on our website.
+However, you need to configure the reverse proxy properly so it works with iceScrum: https://www.icescrum.com/documentation/reverse-proxy/.

 ### Port

 Internally, iceScrum will start on port `8080`.
 You need to map this internal port to a port of your computer in order to use iceScrum from your computer.

-As a reminder, here is how you map a port when starting a container: add `-p external-port:internal-port` to the docker run` command.
+To map a port when starting a Docker container: add `-p external-port:internal-port` to the `docker run` command.

-Ensure that `external-port` is available on your computer, e.g. `8080` or `8090`.
+Ensure that `external-port` is not taken by another application on your computer, e.g. `8080` or `8090`.

 If you map port `80` of your computer to port `8080` of the container (`-p 80:8080`) then the port can be omitted in the URL.
 This requires administration permissions.